-1480 Regardless of how Sputnik Planitia was established, it is now a deep reservoir of N2 straddling Pluto's equator, experiencing insolation changes.
-The difference in insolation at the northern and southern extremes of Sputnik Planitia vs. its center causes variation of up to 300 m (Fig. 12; B18).
-From 1.3 to 0.1 Myr ago, B18 predicted that the center of Sputnik Planitia accumulated N2, so that that the ice sheet currently covers a minimum area, with depressions at the northern and southern boundaries.
-The modeled rise and fall of the edges of Sputnik Planitia, especially the northern boundary, may have contributed to erosion of the water-ice border, particularly near Al-Idrisi.
-Averaged over a 2.9-Myr obliquity cycle, B18 found that Sputnik Planitia lost 1 km from its northern edge, and 0.15 km from its southern edge, with net transport to the center.
-The center also rises and falls each obliquity cycle (B18), which is balanced by glacial flow from the center to the extremes.
-The deep pits within Sputnik Planitia probably formed on timescales of 100,000 yr (Buhler and Ingersoll 2018)-longer than Pluto's orbit, but short on Milankovich timescales.
-A snapshot of the annually averaged insolation suggests a correlation between pit formation (a sublimation process, see Chapter by Moore), so the latitudes of pit formation may well vary on Milankovich timescales.
+Regardless of how Sputnik Planitia was established, it is now a deep reservoir of N2 straddling Pluto's equator, experiencing insolation changes.
+The difference in insolation at the northern and southern extremes of Sputnik Planitia vs. its center causes differential sublimation or condensation: even with glacial flow, the model of B18 predicts variation of the N2 topography of up to 300 m over Milankovitch cycles (Fig. 13; B18), but it could be less if a km-deep bedrock is assumed near the edges of the ice sheet.
+Averaged over 1.3 to 0.1 Myr ago, B18 predicted that the center of Sputnik Planitia accumulated N2, so that that the ice sheet currently covers a minimum area, with depressions at the northern and southern boundaries.
+The modeled rise and fall of the edges of Sputnik Planitia, especially the northern boundary, may have contributed to erosion of the water-ice border, particularly near the enigmatic Al-Idrisi region.
+Averaged over a 2.8-Myr obliquity cycle, B18 found that Sputnik Planitia lost 1 km from its northern edge by sublimation, and 0.15 km from its southern edge, with net transport to the center.
+These changes in ice thickness are balanced by glacial flow.
+By some models, the deep pits within Sputnik Planitia probably formed on timescales of 100,000 yr (Buhler and Ingersoll 2018)-longer than Pluto's orbit, but short on Milankovitch timescales (but see the Chapter by Moore and Howard for suggested formation timescales comparable to or longer than the Milankovich cycle).
+A snapshot of the annually averaged insolation suggests a correlation with pit formation (a sublimation process, see Chapter by Moore and Howard), so the latitudes of pit formation may well vary on Milankovitch timescales.

-Fig. 12 Evolution of the annual mean condensation-sublimation rate of N_2 ice with time (mm per Pluto year; red is condensation), assuming that the glacier remains flat (same as Fig. 8.
-The vertical solid and dashed lines correspond to the periods of high (104°) and low (127°) obliquity, respectively
+1610 Fig. 13 Evolution of the annual mean condensation-sublimation rate of N2 ice with time (mm per Pluto year; red is condensation), assuming that the glacier remains flat (same as Fig. 8.
+The vertical solid and dashed lines correspond to the periods of high (104°) and low (127°) obliquity, respectively.
+Figure from Bertrand et al. 2018 (B18).